stele95/AMD-Single-GPU-Passthrough/README.md

 ### Preparations

-To prepare, make sure you have virtualization enabled in your BIOS.
+To prepare, make sure you have virtualization features enabled in your BIOS.

-For AMD this could be done by enabling
+For AMD enable
   • IOMMU
   • NX Mode
   • SVM Mode

-For Intel, just enable
+For Intel enable
   • VT-d
   • VT-x